AndrewWillacy/Turtle-Games/README.md

 * Segment-level dashboard development
 * Monthly monitoring of model performance using RMSE, MAE, and R²
 * Further testing of income-spending interaction effects
+* Remove common words from NLP sentiment analysis - eg The word 'game' dominates but doesn't add to the analysis

 ---